 For most patients, a diagnosis of progressive lymphoma is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the disease will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
 Learn more about coping with the fear of recurrence .

-Recurrent cancer is uncommon for people with Hodgkin lymphoma.
-However, if Hodgkin lymphoma does recur, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
+If the lymphoma does return after the original treatment, it is called recurrent lymphoma.
+Recurrence is uncommon for people with Hodgkin lymphoma.
+However, if Hodgkin lymphoma does recur, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.

 Learn more about dealing with cancer recurrence .

 Recovery from lymphoma is not always possible.
 If the lymphoma cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.